Disclaimer: I do not own Kim Possible, any of the other characters from that show, or those from any other media I may reference in my stories.

 "You're going to be a WHAT?"

 A very disgruntled Bernadette Barr trudged up the steps of her new home, a condo on the West side of Middleton.
-She'd moved out of the guest house on her family's estate, having spent her last night there the previous night.
+She'd moved out of the guest house on her family's estate, having spent her last night there.
 After dropping off the last of her belongings that morning, she'd gone on to school to be ready before the first bell rang.
 She too had been surprised that school hadn't been canceled earlier, in fact the day before.

 Now she unlocked her door and stepped into her house after wiping her boots off on the mat, and took a deep, cleansing breath...and smelled coffee.
 She blinked in confusion for a moment, then a knowing look came to her face.
 "Shego!
 I haven't even slept a night in my new home, and you've already broken into it?"